Terms and Conditions

 31) Refunds are not available solely on any ‘merchandise item’ unless it has been received in faulty or significantly damaged condition.

-32) Where the Voucher is an Anytime Premium voucher, then it is refundable, subject to a £10+VAT administration fee per passenger, only if the user has not flown on 5 or more booked dates within the initial validity period due to the booked flights being cancelled by the Operator and only if the user is, and has been throughout, in full compliance with these terms and conditions and if the purchaser notifies us in writing within 21 days of the date of the last flight attempt by the user that they want a refund instead of the user flying.
-Alternatively, in such circumstances,or for medically certified reasons (full details available on request), the user may then opt to instead use their Anytime Premium Voucher to participate in one of a range of other experience activities (known as ‘Options to Change’).
+32) Where the Voucher is an Anytime Premium voucher, then it is refundable, subject to a £10+VAT administration fee per passenger and less any intermediary selling Agent’s commission fee, only if the user has not flown on 5 or more booked dates within the initial validity period due to the booked flights being cancelled by the Operator and only if the user is, and has been throughout, in full compliance with these terms and conditions and if the purchaser notifies us in writing within 21 days of the date of the last flight attempt by the user that they want a refund instead of the user flying.
+Alternatively, in such circumstances,or for medically certified reasons (full details available on request), the user may then opt to instead use their Anytime Premium Voucher to participate in one of a range of other experience activities (known as ‘Options to Change’) where these have been offered at the time of purchase.
 These experience activities are arranged through a third party and are subject to their terms and conditions.
 These refund and alternative activity options terminate with the end of the initial validity period of the Anytime Premium Voucher unless BOB has extended the voucher for reasons of pregnancy, illness or any other reason that BOB decides is appropriate.
 Thereafter, the Voucher is treated as if it were an Anytime Voucher as regards the application of these terms and conditions.

 Limits of Liability